pirelaurent/p5_animationFramework/chap3-basicMovement.md

 # Basic animations
-In this chapter, we will use scenarios to move any *graphicObject* .
+In this chapter, we will use scenarios to move some *graphicObject* .
-( see previous chapters: graphicObject.md, literals.md, scenario.md )
+## a general script for journeys
+For some classical uses like moving an element from place to place, a general script is available : *scriptJourneyBase*
+This script uses a literal description of the journey, This script uses a literal description of the path, for each of the parameters intended to evolve during the journey.

-## journey of parameters
+## description of a journey
-A parameter can "travel" from one value to another in a certain amount of time.
+Each parameter can "travel" from one value to another in a certain amount of time.
 This can be a position, a rotation, a color, everything you want see changing during time.
-Let's describe a basic journey whith several parameter travellers :
+Sample of a basic journey whith several parameters as travellers :

 ``` javascript
 var journey = {